 Added by The Wild Geese on December 19, 2015 at 3:00pm — No Comments

 After my last post, I received a request for old-fashioned potato stuffing for turkey.
-You’ll find this recipe for roast goose with potato-bacon stuffing in my “Christmas Flavors of Ireland” cookbook, easy enough to use in your Christmas turkey as…Continue
+You’ll find this recipe for roast goose with potato-bacon stuffing in my “Christmas Flavors of Ireland” cookbook, easy enough to use in your Christmas turkey as well.
+For some other classics, order my newest book “Favorite…Continue

 I would love all of you to see a very recent film piece about my Aunt Winifred.
 Here she is for a posed photograph with her mother (Sarah Cassidy Carney) and her two sisters, Mabel and Maud, who later become nuns.
-She is standing between her…Continue
+She is standing between her two sisters.
+Winnie also had four brothers: Alfred, Ernest,…Continue

-He was a member of The Irish Volunteers and he joined the rebels on…Continue
+He was a member of The Irish Volunteers and he joined the rebels on the Thursday of the Easter Rising in 1916 and was…Continue